I Have to Keep Everyone Happy - The Lie Trauma Taught You Love Is Earned

 Photo description:

-A soft blush and rust-toned blog banner with the title “I Have to Keep Everyone Happy: The Lie Trauma Taught You Love Is Earned.”
-The image shows a red heart painted on a wall, symbolizing vulnerability and love after trauma.
+A soft, calming blog banner featuring ocean waves at sunrise with centered text reading “I Have to Keep Everyone Happy: The Lie Trauma Taught You Love Is Earned.”
+The image evokes emotional safety, reflection, and healing from people-pleasing patterns rooted in trauma.

 The Feeling of Always Managing Others